This post may contain affiliate links. See my disclosure for more info.

-- they contain additives (something added to make the product last longer than it typically would)
+- they contain additives (something added to make the product last much longer than it typically would)

 - many have dairy (when there’s no need to)

-The majority of store-bought dressings have a long list of ingredients even though the label on the front will make it sound plain and simple.
+The majority of store-bought dressings have a long list of ingredients even if the label on the front makes it sound plain and simple.

 When you make your own dressings, there’s no second-guessing when it comes to ingredients.
-You get to decide what goes in and what stays out.
+And you’ll be amazed at how fresh and flavorful they taste.